The Riders of the Purple Sage, 9780140184402

 Summary

-A master of narrative momentum and suspense, Zane Grey sweeps readers into his stories, creating a world where things feel out of control and boundaries are burst.
-In Riders of the Purple Sage, the most famous novel of the American West, Grey creates a hero of epic proportions, a villain of legendary evil, and a landscape rendered with such force that it seems to express thoughts and feelings, becoming a character in its own…
+A master of narrative momentum and suspense, Zane Grey sweeps readers into his stories and makes them feel that things are out of control, that boundaries are being burst.
+In Riders of the Purple Sage, the most famous novel of the American West, Grey creates a hero of epic proportions, a villain of legendary evil and a world in which the landscape is rendered with such force that it seems to express thoughts and feelings, to become a character in its own right.
+Indeed, Riders of the Purple Sa…

 Book Details